 The design of buildings provides an opportunity to reduce long term energy consumption.
-Building envelopes in this plan promote thin cross section buildings which do not rely on artificial lighting and ventilation.
+Building envelopes in this plan promote thin cross section buildings which do not rely on artificial Repealed by M lighting and ventilation.
 Building design for natural ventilation should capitalise on Double Bay's harbour side location and on-shore breezes.